k3jph/k3jph.github.io/honors/grand-duchy-of-westarctica.md

 #### December 25, 2023

-> For devotion to Westarctica
+> Original appointment as Knight, for devotion to Westarctica

 {% include figure.html image="honors/jhoward-kts.webp" width="12" border=true
 cap="Brevet for the Knight of the Snowflake"